-It’s the brakes on this one.
-Mid-size crossover SUV might be one good looking car, but it’s first two model years were plagued by thin brakes and rotors which would wear down after less than 10,000 miles in some cases.
-They simply weren’t made for the vehicle of Journey’s size and weight.
-Dealers would either cover this under warranty or bill you to full extent, but that wouldn’t fix the issue.
-It was only a temporary solution as they only replaced worn out brakes and rotors with new faulty units.
+Bad news: it’s the brakes on this one.
+As a mid-size crossover SUV, the Dodge Journey might be a good-looking car, but its first two model years were plagued by thin brakes and rotors which would wear down after less than 10,000 miles.
+The brake kit simply wasn’t made for a vehicle of the Journey’s size and weight.
+Dealers would either cover this under warranty or bill you, but that wouldn’t fix the issue.
+It was only a temporary solution as they replaced the worn-out brakes and rotors with the same faulty units.

-Most people that have stuck with their Dodge Journeys through thick and thin have been forced to replace several brakes and rotors over the years.
-Some are closing in on the jubilee 10th set.
-Just to let you know what you’re getting yourself into with 2009 and 2010 Dodge Journey.
-Best option is to go for aftermarket (more quality) brakes and rotors.
+Most people that have stuck with their Dodge Journeys through thick and thin have been forced to replace their brakes and rotors several times over the course of the years.
+Some owners are closing in on the tenth replacement set.
+If you go in for a 2009 or 2010 Dodge Journey, just know that your best option is to go for aftermarket (more quality) brakes and rotors.

-If you see a 2015 Honda CR-V for sale at reasonable price, don’t jump in on the opportunity just yet.
-There’s something off with one of the most popular compact crossovers in the US.
-Many CR-V owners have reported unnatural vibrations coming from both the engine and the transmission.
-Needless to say, they experienced them straight from upon delivery which can only mean one thing — it’s a defect on Honda’s part.
-Even numerous test drivers experienced the issue upon their review of the car.
+If you see a 2015 Honda CR-V for sale at a reasonable price, don’t jump on the opportunity just yet.
+There may be something off with this model year of the most popular compact crossovers in the U.S. Many CR-V owners have reported vibrations coming from both the engine and the transmission.
+And they experienced them straight upon delivery which can only mean one thing — it’s a manufacturing defect on Honda’s part.
+Even numerous test drivers experienced the issue when reviewing the car.

-New Honda CR-V shakes violently while idle and at low rpm, and it’s not only the shifter and the steering wheel that serve as vibration conduits.
-Vibrations break out from the dash and pedals as well.
-Apparently, Honda has found a solution, but neither they nor the dealers deemed they’re obliged to inform the owners of that.
-This can only mean Honda is trying to play this one quiet in hopes the word won’t spread out.
-In other words, they know they’ve screwed things up.
+The 2015 Honda CR-V shakes violently while idling and at low RPM, and it’s not only the shifter and the steering wheel.
+Vibrations can also be felt on the dash and pedals as well.
+Apparently, Honda has found a solution, but neither they nor the dealers seemed to feel obliged to inform the owners of that.
+This can only mean Honda is trying to play this one quiet in hopes that the word won’t spread.
+In other words, they know they’ve screwed this one up.